 Classic Trail Mix

 The most common snack to carry for backpacking food is trail mix.
 Several varieties of premade mixtures are easily found in grocery stores.
 However, many people choose to make their own mix as it saves money and can be customized to your preference.
-It is popular for hiking because it is portable and doesn’t matter if it melts as it moulds back together once it cools.
+It is also popular for hiking because it is portable and doesn’t matter if it melts as it molds back together once it cools.

 The classic trail mix is typically a combination of raisins, peanuts, and M&Ms. Salty nuts are generally used in trail mix as they replenish electrolytes lost due to the sweating.
-Raisins are found in many combinations of mixes as they are packed with fibre and potassium.
+Raisins are found in many combinations of mixes as they are packed with fiber and potassium.
 They are found to reduce blood sugar improving blood control as well as decrease inflammation.
 Also, M&Ms have found their way into most trail mixes because the candy shells prevent from melting.